jpias/ical2gcal/Readme.md

 Known test issues:

 * Google Calendar keeps deleted events forever and uses them to calculate page offset.
-That may degrade performance of tests over as number of deleted events grows with every test.
+That may degrade performance of tests over time as number of deleted events grows with every test.
 Please see [this Stack Overflow thread for details](http://stackoverflow.com/questions/18566386/google-calendar-v3-api-events-list-request-return-empty-list).